Bringing a new baby into an established family dynamic is exciting but always a bit risky; it might change everything we know to be true.

 I love this session.
 I love this family.
 And I feel an absence of something that hasn’t fully taken shape in my mind, an entantiodromia sneaking its way into the foreground of consciousness.
 Come sweet slithering friend – take shape and show me who you are.
+An end is here, a new beginning is rising.

 Depth Psychology mirrors Art’s ‘unintentional’ exclusion of mothers; all of the founding women scholars of Jungian psychology were childless; Marion Woodman, Toni Wolff, Marie Louise Von Franz, Hannah Barbara, Aniela Jaffe, Esther Harding, just to name a few.
 Many of these women contributed to the Jungian theory concept of the Mother Archetype, while, like the men of Jungian theory, lacking any embodied experience (the expectations, limitations, and dichotomies) of mothering children.